For details on what format to send download this pdf.

-Congratulations to Gabrielle Wang on the upcoming publication of her book My Life as a Hashtag.
+Congratulations to Gabrielle Williams on the upcoming publication of her book My Life as a Hashtag.

 "Thanks to Varuna the Writers' House, for an amazing fortnight.
 Two weeks' worth of concentrated writing, cooked meals and fireside chats with Anita Smith and Natalie Kestecher helped me get this book into a shape I was happy with."

 The book will be published in June 2017

 Congratulations to Betsy Roberts on the publication of her book Summer Feet.

 Congratulations to Jane Rawson on the publication of her book, From the Wreck.

 Debut Novel: The Competition.

 Completed with the aid of a Varuna PIP Fellowship 2015.